silveste/learning-stuff/README.md

 ### General Concepts

-:black_square_button: [Algorithms](subjects/algorithms.md) Goal: General understanding of main algorithms, to be able apply them in new projects.
+:clock1: [Algorithms](subjects/algorithms.md) Goal: General understanding of main algorithms, to be able apply them in new projects.

-:black_square_button: [Data Structures](subjects/data-structures.md) Goal: General understanding of data structures to be able apply them in new projects.
+:clock1: [Data Structures](subjects/data-structures.md) Goal: General understanding of data structures to be able apply them in new projects.

 :black_square_button: [Design Patterns](subjects/design-patterns.md) Goal: General understanding of main design patterns to be able apply them in new projects.